-Cross-linked polyethylene has a lower rate of revision compared to non cross-linked, regardless of whether a metal, ceramic or ceramicised metal femoral head is used.
-In addition to the overall analysis of all prostheses, the Registry has also undertaken analyses on five different acetabular prostheses - each have been used in large numbers with both cross-linked and non cross-linked polyethylene.
-Three of the five prostheses, have a lower rate of revision when cross-linked polyethylene is used.
+Cross-linked polyethylene has a lower rate of revision compared to non cross-linked, regardless of whether a metal, ceramic, or ceramicised metal femoral head is used.
+In addition to the overall analysis of all prostheses, the Registry has also undertaken analyses on five different acetabular prostheses, each have been used in large numbers with both cross-linked and non cross-linked polyethylene.
+Three of the five prostheses have a lower rate of revision when cross-linked polyethylene is used.
 The other two do not show any difference.
 This is further evidence supporting a reduced revision rate when cross-linked polyethylene is used, but it does raise the question of whether this is true for all types of cross-linked polyethylene.

-The Registry has undertaken a detailed analysis of ceramic on ceramic bearings.
+The Registry has previously undertaken a detailed analysis of ceramic on ceramic bearings.
 In particular, the different types of ceramic.
-The Registry has previously reported that the outcome of ceramic bearings is partly related to head size.
+This year, the Registry has concentrated more on the most modern of these ceramics (mixed ceramic) as that is now almost exclusively the only ceramic that is being used.
+The Registry has previously reported that the outcome of ceramic bearings is in part related to head size.
 Smaller heads less than 32mm have a higher rate of revision compared to all larger head sizes.
-There is no difference in how often a ceramic head is revised when 30-32mm heads are compared to larger head sizes.
-However, there is only a short follow up on the heads sizes over 36 mm.
+Previously it has been reported that there is no difference in how often a ceramic head is revised when 30-32mm heads are compared to larger head sizes.
+However, this year it has become evident that when head sizes larger than 32 mm are used then there is a lower revision rate.
+However, the follow up for head sizes 40 mm or more is still short.